ckim309/Netflix-Key-Performance-Index/README.md

   3. Latin America
   4. Asia-Pacific

 However, Asia-Pacific generates more revenue per subscriber than Latin America.
+The rate at which revenue is generated is not proportionate to the rate of subscribers.
+In the US & Canada, we see from Q1 2019 to Q3 2019, there is a large spike in revenue despite losing subscribers during the initial stages of that period.